Philharmonia Instrumental Fellowship FAQ

 What if I am on another programme, will I still be able to do the Fellowship?

-We don’t believe that you can access the full benefit of any fellowship programme, if you are on more than one.
+We don’t believe that you can access the full benefit of the programme, if you are on more than one.
 If you are offered another place elsewhere, you will need to make a choice.
 We will not accept anyone who is on a similar programme elsewhere.

 What is the timeline for the applications and the programme?

-Please note that this timeline is subject to change.
+Please note that timelines are subject to change.
 We will endeavour to provide updates on any changes to the timeline as soon as possible.